ConorFWild/pandda_2_gemmi/README.md

 ## Reporting Errors

 PanDDA 2 is still in development and feedback is always appreciated!

+If you have a problem with installation, program errors or uncertainty about the correctness of results the best place to get advice (and raise the issue to the developer) is at the XChem bullitin board: XCHEMBB@JISCMAIL.AC.UK
+, which you can sign up for at https://www.jiscmail.ac.uk/cgi-bin/webadmin?A0=XCHEMBB.

 If you have a problem with installation, then it is most likely specific to your system and best to just email me.